gndrmnn/nodepool/doc/source/configuration.rst

       hostname: '{label.name}-{provider.name}-{node_id}'
       subnode-hostname: '{label.name}-{provider.name}-{node_id}-{subnode_id}'

 For targets, the `name` is required.

-If using Jenkins, the `url`, `user`, and `apikey` keys are required.
-If the `credentials-id` key is provided, Nodepool will configure the Jenkins slave to use the Jenkins credential identified by that ID, otherwise it will use the username and ssh keys configured in the image.
+If using Jenkins, the `url`, `user`, and `apikey` keys are required and refer to the credentials used by nodepool to log in to the Jenkins master.

+If the `credentials-id` key is provided, it is used by the configured Jenkins master to log in to the Jenkins slaves.
+This id is a Jenkins credential identified by that ID.
+If `credentials-id` is not provided the username and ssh keys configured in the image are used instead, in this case ensure that the path to the ssh keys exist on the Jenkins master system as well as your Nodepool system.